LeoZhao16/hello-world/README.md

 Hi Leo,

-Thanks for starting your first Github line on 2020-07-19, typed from Seattle.
+Thanks for starting your first Github line on Jul-19-2020, typed from Seattle.
+What will you look lik on Jul-19-2027.